-The unit of clinical apoplexy at Rigshospitalet Glostrup have conducted research in Chromaviso Circadian Lighting since 2013.
-More than 90 patients hospitalised for rehabilitation for more than two weeks have been included.
-The research project looks at factors such as fatigue, sleep, depression, circadian markers, cognitive performance etc. The results will be published in 2017 and 2018 by Ph.D., Doctor Anders West in cooperation with a multidisciplinary expert group.
+The unit of clinical apoplexy at Rigshospitalet Glostrup have conducted research on Chroma Zenit Circadian Lighting since 2013.
+The research was conducted on 90 patients that was hospitalised for rehabilitation for more than two weeks.
+The research project looks at factors such as fatigue, sleep, depression, anxiety, restitution, circadian rhythm markers, cognitive performance etc.

 Aarhus University Hospital – patients

-Neuro-intensive care unit at Aarhus University Hospital have documented the effects of Circadian Lighting since 2013 – as part of a holistic treatment with both light, sound, information screens and observation.
-The effect is being documented on factors such as sleep, agitation, memory, time at hospital – the results are expected in 2018.
+Neurointensive care unit at Aarhus University Hospital have researched the effects of Chroma Zenit Circadian Lighting since 2013 – as part of a holistic treatment with both light, sound, information screens and observation.
+The effect is being documented on factors such as sleep, agitation, memory, time at the hospital and the results are expected in 2018.

 Rigshospitalet and Aarhus University Hospital – staff

-The two units at both Rigshospitalet and Aarhus University Hospital have cooperated on a study documenting the effects of Chromaviso Circadian Lighting on the staffers – working both day and night.
-The study was released at The Danish Neuro Conference in May 2018.
-It showed that Chromaviso Circadian Ligting have a positive effect on sleep, energy and work environment are being documented.
+The two units at Rigshospitalet and Aarhus University Hospital have cooperated on a study documenting the effects of Chroma Zenit Circadian Lighting on the staff.
+Nurses with changing shifts were examined in relation to circadian lighting and the study showed that circadian lighting has a positive effect on sleep, rest and work environment.

 The project called ROOM-LIGHT is led by Clinical Associate Research Professor and Psychiatrist, Klaus Martiny, Rigshospitalet and is an interdisciplinary collaboration between clinicians, researchers and lighting experts.
-The purpose is to develop and document a therapeutic light for patients who are hospitalized for depression.
-The project will result in guidelines for lighting in psychiatry in the future, and it is expected to be completed in 2019.
+The purpose is to develop and document a therapeutic lighting concept which should improve the treatment for patients who are hospitalized with depression in relation to factors such as: hospitalization, medicine consumption, a faster recovery, depression, sleep, tolerability.

 The project has won the UNESCO Year of Light Award for being the most innovative and promising project.